bajinsheng/SGFuzz/README.md

 Python3

-### 1. Build SFuzzer Driver
+### 1. Build SGFuzz Driver
-Enter the root of the repository and run the following command to compile the SFuzzer driver.
+Enter the root of the repository and run the following command to compile the SGFuzz driver.
 ```
 ./build.sh
 ```

 ### 2. State Instrumentation
-SFuzzer needs statical instrumentation for state feedback.
+SGFuzz needs statical instrumentation for state feedback.
 It is source-code level instrumentation that is independent of any compiler.

 1) State instrumentation:
 ```